-A collection of the best slow cooker recipes… delicious family favourites, easy midweek dinners, simple soups and more!
+Browse our collection of the very best slow cooker recipes... delicious family favourites, easy midweek dinners, simple soups and more!

 Slow cooker recipes are the ultimate comfort food!
-Whether it’s a bowl of nourishing healthy soup, a ‘takeaway’ pulled pork burger, a one-pot family roast or a creamy pasta… you just can’t beat a slow cooker meal!
+Whether it's a bowl of nourishing healthy soup, a 'takeaway' pulled pork burger, a one-pot family roast or a creamy beef and pasta dinner... you just can't beat a slow cooker meal!

 Simply click on any of the links below to be taken directly to the full recipe (all my recipes are completely free!).